 Unhealthy Workplace culture

 Toxic corporate culture is responsible for creating an unhealthy workplace.
 As a result, workers can get frustrated with the work and look elsewhere.
 When the workplace becomes toxic due to work politics, poor corporate culture, etc., it creates a divisive environment.
-Then when people feel drained of productive energy, they have no option but to leave.
-As an entrepreneur, you should maintain an ideal corporate culture at work.
-Also, the leadership should keep company core values strictly maintained.

 How to improve attrition rate